earthly/website/blog/_posts/2022-11-06-simplify-k8s-using-cr-cp.md

 > If you are interested in how the `drayfocus/apptemplate-controller:0.49` docker image works, you can browse the code on [github](https://github.com/Doctordrayfocus/AppTemplateController).

-Now, apply all the controller configurations to your cluster,
+Now, apply all the controller configurations to your [cluster](/blog/kube-bench,

 ~~~{.bash caption=">_"}
 cd  ..  &&  kubectl apply -f controller